Michele D'Ausilio

-Michele D'Ausilio (born 3 March 1999) is an Italian professional footballer who plays as a midfielder for club Catania on loan from Avellino.
+Michele D'Ausilio Guadagno (born 3 March 1999) is an Italian professional footballer who plays as a midfielder for club Pescara on loan from Avellino.

-Club career
+Career

 Born in Milan, D'Ausilio started his senior career in Eccellenza club Busto 81 and Serie D club Arconatese.

 On 22 September 2020, D'Ausilio joined Serie C club Giana Erminio.
 He made his professional debut on 26 September against Lecco.

 On 30 January 2024, D'Ausilio moved to Avellino.
 On 10 August 2025, D'Ausilio was loaned by Catania, with an option to buy.

+On 8 July 2026, D'Ausilio joined Greek side Iraklis on a yearly loan.
+After remaining on the bench in the season-opening cup game and before the Greek league season started, on 21 August 2026 D'Ausilio was recalled from Iraklis and moved on a new loan to Pescara.